shermand100/PiNodeXMR/README.md

 The device will then reboot and require you to login as `pinodexmr`.
 Installation will resume automatically, which for this last stage takes several hours dependent on the power of device.

 Once complete you'll be presented with the screen below, and your device will do it's final reboot.
 You can now proceed directly to the [Web-UI and password setup section of this page](https://github.com/shermand100/pinode-xmr#setup) for an overview of how to navigate PiNode-XMR.
-Just ensure before starting your node you set a new RPC username and password from the web terminal menu.
+Just ensure before starting your node you set a new RPC username and password from the web terminal menu, a local time-zone may also need setting.

 Welcome to the PiNode-XMR community!